seb3773/qsidebar/README.md

 -----------------------------------------------------------
 ## Configuring qsidebar

-The `qsidebar` application is configured through a text file.
+The `qsidebar` application is configured through a text file located at `/home/<user>/.qsidebar/qsidebar.conf`.
+A minimal configuration file is automatically created in this location if it doesn't already exist.
 To apply changes, you usually need to restart `qsidebar` or send it a `SIGHUP` signal.

 - Here's a breakdown of the main sections and options: